Weekapaug, New England, United States of America

 The Restaurant at Weekapug Inn serves Mediterranean dishes with a Yankee influence.
 You can eat outside in the summer on the splendid patio or enjoy the cosy intimate atmosphere by the fire inside during the colder months.
 You can enjoy a lighter menu, cocktails and other refreshing beverages at The Garden Room.
 The SeaRoom has a more casual atmosphere with is expansive sea views and inviting comfort.
 The menu includes some appetising Mediterranean salads.

 The resort has a focus on wellness and this is evident in there wide range of facilities available to stimulate you and to relax you.
-There is a fabulous fitness center, a range of classes and an inviting pool.
+There is a fabulous fitness centre, a range of classes and an inviting pool.
 Guests also have access to the OH!
 Spa at Ocean House, just a short drive away.

 At Weekapaug Inn and the local area, there are plenty of activities suitable for all-ages.
 One of the highlights are the two miles of pristine beach virtually on your doorstep.